bars

 I just downloaded a new Clone Manager help file and it doesn't seem to be working.
 What do I need to do?

 Windows security updates can enable a block that will prevent the display of compiled help (*.chm) files you download from the internet.
 You may need to unblock this help file before use.
-In File Explorer, right-click on the Clone Manager help file you just downloaded and select Properties from the menu.
+In Windows Explorer, right-click on the Clone Manager help file you just downloaded and select Properties from the menu.
 Click the Unblock button (lower right) on the General page and then click Apply.
 If you do not see the Unblock button, you may need to log on as administrator.

 Back to Top